 - Be aware of suspicious emails asking for your personal information.

-- Never provide any personal information such as Social Security number, Account number, Usernames or Passwords over the phone or the Internet if you did not initiate the contact.
+- NEVER provide any personal information such as Social Security number, Account number phone or the Internet if you did not initiate the contact.

 - Do not use personal information as your Username or Passwords.

-- Change your passwords frequently and don’t re-use the same passwords.
+- Change your passwords frequently and do not re-use the same passwords.

-- Always sign out or log off of your online banking sessions.
+- Always sign out or log off your online banking sessions.